-1. A letter from the Lodge Chief if he wishes to submit one.
+1. A letter from the Lodge Chief if they wish to submit one.

-2. A letter from the Lodge Adviser if he wishes to submit one.
+2. A letter from the Lodge Adviser if they wish to submit one.

 D. The Lodge Planbook is published yearly and will be available to all dues-paying members and new Ordeal members.